 Instead of saying someone “got clean,” consider saying they are in recovery.
 Stating that someone is now clean implies that they were previously dirty – something that largely contributes to the stigma surrounding addiction.
 Everyone’s addiction and recovery is different, and we shouldn’t be judging people based on where they’re at in their recovery journey; we should be acknowledging them for taking steps to find recovery and work to maintain it.

-People suffer from addiction for a variety of reasons, none of them a moral failing.
-Addiction is a disease of the brain – a chemical imbalance – caused by mental health issues, prescription misuse, genetics and more.
-Addiction and relapse are not voluntary choices made by individuals, and we should always approach discussions around somebody’s sobriety with empathy and understanding – not blame, fault or shame.
+People suffer from addiction for a variety of reasons, none of them a moral failing, so it’s recommended to avoid using terms like “their fault.”
+Addiction is a disease of the brain – a chemical imbalance – caused by mental health issues, prescription drug misuse, genetics, and more.
+Addiction and relapse are not voluntary choices made by individuals, and we should always approach discussions around somebody’s sobriety with empathy and understanding – not blame, fault, or shame

 If you or a loved one is struggling with addiction, call the New England Recovery Center today at 1-877-MyRehab.